XenonHan/Tower-Defense-Game/readme.md

 1. Add a "slope" attribute in class Coordinate
 2. Change x and y coordinate to protected
 3. Monster (test) change remove getter of x and y coordinate
-4. entend monster to Item class
+4. extend monster to Item class

 Brief introduction the most important function in tower you want to use:
 1. TowerType getTowerTyper() :return tower type